jimmymalhan/LeetCode-Patterns/README.md

 # Pattern Algorithms in LeetCode Problems

+- Learn Patterns NOT Code
-- Work Smart not Hard
+- Work Smart NOT Hard
 - Why solve 2000+ LC problems when you can ONLY solve 150+ LeetCode patterns?

 ### Contribution